stevencombs/retrocombs.github.io/_posts/2019/2019-06-07-creality-ender3-build-surface-upgrade.md

 ![The original plastic bed build surface][plastic-bed-surface]

-After more research, I discovered that Creality produces what I was looking for in an item they call the [Creality Upgraded 3D Printer Platform Heated Bed Build Surface Glass Plate][build-surface].
+After more research, I discovered that Creality produces what I was looking for in an item they call the [Creality Upgraded 3D Printer Platform Heated Bed Build Surface Glass Plate][build-surface-amazon].
 That's a mouthful, but seemed to be what I was looking for; however, reviews are mixed.
 Some reviewers said this was the best build surface since sliced bed (although I wouldn't recommend sliced bread), others stated they had issues with longevity, while others didn't seem to know what they were doing in the first place.
 Overall, it was a four-star review.
 My minimum rating for a purchase.
 Add to cart, proceed to checkout, and ordered!

 # Arrival
 I used the Amazon postponed shipping feature and had the item delivered several days later since I was going to be out of town.
 It arrived in a nicely packaged box as shown below.